 6.2.1 MALTA Strategic goal

-Malta recognises the strategic and economic importance of the Microelectronics sector at national level and on a European scale.
+Malta recognises the strategic and economic importance of the Microelectronics sector both at national level and on a European scale.
 The goal is to enforce and consolidate the innovation and competitiveness of some key industrial assets operating in MALTA in the field of Microelectronics back-end manufacturing and power electronics.

 Through its participation in the IPCEI ME-CT, Malta aims to enforce and consolidate the innovation and competitiveness of some of its key industrial assets involved in back-end manufacturing operations.
-These assets are strategic to ensure sovereignty on key
+These assets are strategic to ensure EU sovereignty and future autonomy on key microelectronics back-end capacity, that is in fierce competition vs. far east.

-Support for the implementation of these strategic projects is essential to maintain advanced position the sector.
+Support for the implementation of these strategic projects is essential to maintain our stakeholder’s advanced position in the sector.
+According to the Maltese government, this strategy is perfectly in line with the IPCEI ME-CT.

 7 Necessity and proportionality of the aid